paradoxicalsphere/WorkplaceDAO/UseCases.md

 5. In the process of completing work, the pseudonymous worker exchanges communications, including status reports and links to work drafts, with the employer using blockchain-based applications.
 6. For successfully completed work, the worker submits invoices and payments are processed also using blockchain-based applications.
 7. When the bounty job is complete, the worker reviews the work experience and receives a review from the company.
 Reviews are stored as NFTs.
-8. The worker receives tax forms related to the work, which the company also prepares as NFTs.
+8. The worker receives tax forms related to the work that the company also prepares using NFTs.

 <!-- Document the bounty work / gig worker scenario that Nick Almond described in response to my question(s) in his mentoring session -->